aledrocomic/gocomicwriter/README.md

 - Tests
 - Developer Guide (for contributors): docs/developer-guide.md
 - Roadmap and concept
+- Tutorials & templates: docs/tutorials_and_templates.md (build PDF with scripts/build_docs.ps1)
 - CI/CD and releases
 - Contributing and conduct
 - License

+## Beta Program (Public Beta)
+As of 2025-10-02, Go Comic Writer has entered Public Beta.
+The Beta is intended for evaluation, early adopters, and small real projects.
+Expect some rough edges and the occasional breaking change.
+Always keep backups of your projects.

+What's included
+- The core desktop app with canvas, project storage with timestamped backups, exporters (PDF/PNG/SVG/CBZ/EPUB), a structured script editor with outline and beat mapping, an assets panel, style packs, full-text search, and undo/redo.
+See “Current features (Beta)” below for details.

+Known limitations
+- Some lettering and pro typography tools are still in progress.
+- Advanced export presets and fine-grained options are limited.
+- See “What’s not in Beta yet” below.

+Stability and data safety
+- comic.json is the human-readable source of truth.
+Each save is transactional and writes a timestamped backup under backups/.
+- On a crash, the app writes a crash log and an autosave snapshot.

+Getting the Beta
+- When available, prebuilt Beta binaries are published on the repository’s Releases page.
+- Building from source is fully supported on Windows, macOS, and Linux; see “Install and quick start” below.

+Feedback and support
+- Please file bugs and feature requests in the issue tracker.
+Include steps to reproduce, logs, and screenshots where possible.
+- Anonymous telemetry and crash uploads are OFF by default.
+You can opt in via environment variables; see “Telemetry (opt-in) and crash reporting” below.

 ## What is this?
 Go Comic Writer is an in‑progress toolchain for comic writing and lettering.
 It’s designed to be: